The Bank of Mum and Dad – how to help your child buy a home

 If you can’t afford to give your child a lump sum of money, there are other options:

 You can use a portion of the equity in your home as additional security against the loan.
 So, if your child takes on a loan for 100% of the property, you can use the value of your home as security against 25% of the loan.

 If nothing goes wrong, it shouldn’t cost you anything.
-Should they default on the mortgage, you would be liable for a portion of the loan.
+But if they are unable to keep up with repayments and they default on the mortgage, you would be liable for a portion of the loan.

 - Savings as security

 There are a few offset mortgage deals available which allow for parental savings to be offset against a child or family members mortgage – these are known as Family Offset Mortgages.
 This reduces how much interest your child would pay.
 The main drawback is that you cannot access your savings until the term is up.
 But read about whether an offset mortgage is right for you in our guide Should I get an offset mortgage